lonesomegeek/LSG.GenericCrud/README.md

 # Introduction
 This library is used to provide simplified RESTful CRUD apis with a multilayer architecture:
-- Generic Crud Controller
+- Generic CRUD Controller layer
+- Generic CRUD Service layer
-- Generic Entity Framework Repository.
+- Generic CRUD Repository layer

 This library allies injection (IoC), minimum codebase for maximum efficiency.

 Obviously, when you are working with databases and entities, you need to write some code to be able to manage these entities.
 And, when working with multiple kind of entities, you are **forced** to rewrite code that is similar for each entities.
 This library is getting rid of the duplicated code and keeps everything **DRY**.

 Enjoy!